artela-network/artela-docs/docs/develop/get-started/dev-contract/index.md

 ## 4.Remix: Connect to Artela Testnet and Deploy

-Ensure the `artela testnet` network is selected on Metamask.
+Ensure the `artela betanet` network is selected on Metamask.
 Select `Injected Provider - MetaMask` as environment.

 At Remix, on the left side